Biopsies and Other Surgical Dermatology

-For atypical moles, cysts, lesions and skin cancers, entrust the health of your skin to a Board Certified dermatologist, a true expert in skin.
+At Johns Creek Dermatology, Shereen Timani, M.D. does biopsies and other surgical dermatology.
+For conditions that warrant a biopsy such as atypical moles, cysts, lesions and skin cancers, entrust the health of your skin to a Board-Certified dermatologist, a true expert in skin.
 This branch of dermatology includes the diagnosis and treatment of conditions of the skin, hair, nails, veins, mucous membranes and adjacent tissues by various surgical, reconstructive, and cosmetic methods.
 The purpose of dermatologic surgery may address medically necessary procedures, such as skin biopsies, as well as repair and improvement of the function and cosmetic appearance of skin tissue, thus overlapping the purpose of the procedures.

-The least invasive of biopsy techniques, an outermost layer of skin is removed using a razor type tool, and stitches are not required.
+The least invasive of biopsy techniques, an outermost layer of skin is removed using a razor-type tool, and stitches are not required.

 For deeper areas of concern, a punch biopsy involves removal of a small round piece of skin using a sharp, hollow instrument.
 The removal site is usually the size of a pencil eraser.
-Typically the site does not require the use of stitches unless a a large sample is required at the same site.
+Typically the site does not require the use of stitches unless a large sample is required at the same site.

 When Dr. Timani determines that the entire lesion or mole requires removal, she will perform an excisional biopsy.
 This procedure necessitates administration of an anesthetic or numbing agent as the removal may require a deep incision, and the entire lesion or mole is removed.
 Stitches or a small skin graft may be needed to achieve the best cosmetic appearance after healing.

 When sizable growths or lesions are concerned, an incisional biopsy, which takes larger specimens for examination, may be indicated.
 Dr. Timani will remove a portion of the area of concern, which is then examined at the lab for diagnosis.
-This level of biopsy requires use of a local anesthetic and often stitches.
+This level of biopsy requires the use of a local anesthetic and often stitches.

 Following evaluation and diagnosis of the condition, an individual action plan will be developed to give you the best cosmetic results.
 Dr. Timani’s knowledge of the skin and proper surgical techniques ensure the placement of precise incisions in a location that will be least visible.
-The majority of dermatologic surgeries performed by Dr. Timani are considered minimally invasive and due to recent research and innovations in surgical instruments, will require only local or regional anesthesia.
+The majority of dermatologic surgeries performed by Dr. Timani are considered minimally invasive and, due to recent research and innovations in surgical instruments, require only local or regional anesthesia.